jts5424/dipstick-deployed/RAILWAY_DEPLOYMENT.md

 - ✅ Test all functionality
 - ✅ Set up custom domain (see above)
 - ✅ Configure monitoring/alerts
-- ✅ Set up database backups (if using SQLite, consider PostgreSQL)
+- ✅ Set up database backups (if using PostgreSQL)
 - ✅ Review Railway usage and costs
+- ✅ Consider migrating to PostgreSQL for production

 ---